 “5117a.
 Superior Court mental health urgent care clinic.

-“(a) By October 1, 2024, the Department shall contract with a non-governmental organization for the purpose of establishing and operating a mental health urgent care clinic located within the Moultrie Courthouse, located at 500 Indiana Avenue, NW, location of the Superior Court of the District of Columbia.
+“(a) By October 1, 2024, the Department shall contract with a non-governmental organization for the purpose of establishing and operating a mental health urgent care clinic in Fiscal Year 2025.
+The clinic shall be located within the Moultrie Courthouse, at 500 Indiana Avenue, NW, location of the Superior Court of the District of Columbia.

 “(b) To qualify, the non-governmental organization shall: